nguyl88/OriginalCharacterApp/README.md

 # OriginalCharacterApp
-CSE248 Project Idea

 ### OriginalCharacterApp ###
 This is my app that is going to be based on a user create and post a character with information.
-It's inspired by social media.
 ### Main Features ###
 -Login, Register, upload user image